Yboera/GFRNet/README.md

 # GFRNet
-The saliency maps can be download from Baidu Driver (PSW: tcy8).
+The saliency maps can be download from [Baidu Driver](https://pan.baidu.com/s/1UCgpKYhnqdjcROtJ1Zsa3A) (PSW: 87ey).

-The code is coming soon.